OAGi/Score/docs/user_guide/index.rst

 2. `Open detail page of the BCCP <#view-detail-of-a-bccp>`__.

-3. Click the “Revise” button at the top-right corner of the page.
+3. Click the "Revise" button at the top-right corner of the page.
 The BCCP goes into the WIP state and its revision number increases by 1.

 4. The following fields can be updated.